kalwalt/kalwaltart.com/_posts/2020-02-25-tutorial-create-marker-nft.md

 layout: post
 idx: 27
 slug: 'tutorial create marker NFT'
-title: 'Tutorial: how to create an NFT marker.'
+title: 'Tutorial: how to create a NFT marker.'
 description: >-
    In this tutorial article we will explain how to make an NFT marker for augmented reality with the NFT-Marker-Creator to use with the opensource project jsartoolkit5.
 author: Walter Perdan